theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/yunio-power-automate-with-create-multiple-items.md

 7. Add an *Append to array variable* action to *Apply to each*.
 Select the initialized array and add the output of the *Compose* action to **Value**.
 8. Add the yunIO custom connector for creating cost centers after the *Apply to each* action.<br>
-Enter a value for the import parameter CONTROLLINGAREA and assign the filled array variable to the table parameter COSTCENTERLIST.
+Enter a value for the import parameter CONTROLLINGAREA and assign the filled array variable to the table parameter COSTCENTERLIST.<br>
 ![Power-Automate-yunIO-Service](../assets/images/yunio/articles/Power-Automate-yunIO-Service.png){:class="img-responsive" width="800px"}
 9. Optional: Add an email notification action to get notified about the newly created cost centers.
 10. Test the workflow.<br>